-From trees, wreaths, garlands (and many more!), there are just so many options when it comes to sprucing up your home.
+From mini holiday trees, wreath delivery, garlands for winter weddings (and other occasions), there are just so many options when it comes to sprucing up your holiday season.
 We know that greenery is everyone’s go-to for the holidays, especially the ones that bring in all the rustic smells of fresh pine, cedar, and magnolia.
 That’s why you’re probably curious about how you can keep your wreaths and garlands as fresh as they were when you first brought them home.

 You know what they say: ask, and you shall receive.
 We have some helpful tips when it comes to making your fresh front door wreaths last as long as possible!

 When you’re bringing home a fresh wreath or garland, there is a good amount of care needed to make sure your greens aren’t wilting within the following few days.
 If you’re buying your fresh greenery from a local vendor or a farmers’ market, you might be tempted to snag the ones that are heavily decorated with bows and little ornaments, but it’s important that you consider how fresh these greens actually are.

 Is the foliage remaining intact?
 Are the leaves well-saturated or are they looking brittle?
 These are some of the questions you can ask yourself when you’re looking at the selection.